Q: Dear Bill, you're so generous for offering your expertise to your readers. Thank you so much!

 A: Margaret, thank you for your kind words and your consultation request.

-This is the cut I recommend, with a centre part if your hair will allow it with your cowlicks:
+This is the haircut I recommend for you—layered and to the collarbone.
+And with a middle part, if your hair will allow it with your cowlicks.

-These layers will open up your face; they are also modern and versatile.
-I really like the long skinny ends.
-They will disperse the thickness with the extra length, and show off the layers.
+Consider adding long, skinny ends.
+This will help to disperse the thickness of your hair with the extra length, and will show off the layers.

-Here are a few examples of well-handled cowlicks:
+Here are a few more examples of well-handled cowlicks to inspire you:

 I hope this helps.
 I am totally confident that you can make peace with your cowlicks.